axhixh/dotfiles/README.txt

 Collection of dotfiles.
+0. You can install necessary apps by running `brew bundle`
 1. Need to manually do ln -s dotfiles/file ~/.file
 2. For Vim remember to install  vim-plugin [https://github.com/junegunn/vim-plug] curl -fLo ~/.vim/autoload/plug.vim --create-dirs \